redhat-developer/vscode-openshift-tools/README.md

 Contributing
 ============
 This is an open source project open to anyone.
-This project welcomes contributions and suggestions!!
+This project welcomes contributions and suggestions!

 For information on getting started, refer to the [CONTRIBUTING instructions](CONTRIBUTING.md).